buncram/cram-soc/README.md

 Highly Recommended:

 - An IDE that is capable of clicking through method definitions to their source, for each of the relevant languages (Rust, Python, Scala).
 This repo was developed using a combination of `vscode` (Rust, Python, Verilog) and `IntelliJ` (for Scala).
+- If you're using `vscode`, you can create a `.env` file with a `PYTHONPATH=` pointing to the various entities in `deps` to allow `vscode` to resolve the litex & migen dependencies correctly.

 Optional: